-McLaren’s choice of Sheffield City Region is further proof that the city region’s capabilities are up there with the best in the world.
+McLaren’s choice of South Yorkshire is further proof that the region’s capabilities are up there with the best in the world.

 The AMRC has become a model for collaborative research involving universities, academics and industry worldwide and is a member of the High Value Manufacturing Catapult – a network of world-leading centres designed to transform the UK’s capacity for innovation and help drive economic growth.
 It has already worked with automotive companies such as Bentley, Ricardo, Jaguar Land Rover, Runflat Systems, Nissan and TMG – Toyota Motorsport; attracted by the centre’s expertise and capabilities.

 For further details or to discuss the potential for investment and partnership opportunities please contact +44(0)114 220 3444 or use our contact form to interact directly with our sector specialist.